Yeetoxic/MineStats/README.md

 ```
 git clone https://github.com/Yeetoxic/StatCrafter.git
 ```
-Execute 'runStatCrafter.bat' to install dependencies and start the program
+Execute 'InstallDependencies.bat' to set up the requirements Execute 'RunStatCrafter.bat' to start the program

 ## Docker Compose Server Package
 Download 'docker-compose.yml' and place it where you would like to build your server